 *These efforts are currently for HR2W systems.
 New HR2W systems that come on the list will be evaluated when applicable.
-At-risk systems will be evaluated in future iterations of this plan.
+At-risk systems will be evaluated in future iterations of this Plan.

 Responsible Management

 Long-term goals around responsible management of funds included: